ZwerOxotnik/zk-lib/README.md

 * [Sounds from other authors](/sound/README.txt)

 Also, this project used [Mod generator](https://github.com/ZwerOxotnik/Mod-generator).\
-Some images were copied from the game "Factorio" and changed, please, read terms of service: https://www.factorio.com/terms-of-service.
+Some images were copied from the game "Factorio" and changed, please, read terms of service: https://www.factorio.com/terms-of-service.\
+[./fonts/NerdFontsSymbolsOnly](./fonts/NerdFontsSymbolsOnly) is licensed under the [MIT](./fonts/NerdFontsSymbolsOnly/LICENSE) licence.
+Original source: https://www.nerdfonts.com/font-downloads

 Artwork
 -------